 Rather than conducting a privacy impact assessment for every procurement, procurement agencies should conduct a strategic privacy impact assessment to cover all their public procurements at a national level, unless there is a specific reason for conducting sector- or region-specific PIAs.

 The potential harm of disclosing personal data is context dependent and can differ significantly per country and per sector.
-For example, in an interview conducted for the OCP’s Confidentiality Project, it was mentioned that in Afghanistan, companies feared for the safety of their employees as a result of disclosing information about the winning bidder of government contracts.
-In other countries, disclosure of certain personal data is commonplace and without repercussion.
+In some countries, disclosure of certain personal data is commonplace and without repercussion.

 While we said it was possible to have our cake and eat it, too, it requires the recipe to be carefully assembled and ingredients to be carefully mixed: for example, the public interest also needs to be stirred in.
 Ukraine, Georgia, and Colombia deliberately made the policy decision to disclose personal data in public contracting documents in an effort to combat deeply rooted corruption and re-establish trust in society.